 We hope this convinces you about inventory being one of the most important aspects of the diagnostic business.
 Now we will focus on the 2nd misconception about inventory management.

-You have to keep track of too many things in order to manage the inventory
+You have to keep track of too many things to manage the inventory

 So people get very overwhelmed with this which discourages them to set a plan and work on inventory.
-It is also very difficult to know what to track, what to maximise, what to minimise in this arena.
+It is also very difficult to know what to track, what to maximize, and what to minimize in this arena.
 But, as an owner or inventory manager, you don’t have to worry about these things.

 There are 2 major parameters that you have to keep track of, to understand whether inventory management is getting worse or better.
 With this, there are 3 additional aspects of inventory that you can keep track of.
 Although, the other three it is not essential to keep track of the health of inventory.
-They give you a better understanding of your inventory management.
+They give you a better understanding of your inventory misconceptions and hence their management.

 - Inventory turnover ratio – covers wastage due to expiry, wastage due to leakage, wastage due to device inefficiency problems